toepoke/community/README.md

 If you prefer you can raise a bug by [contacting us](https://toepoke.co.uk/about.aspx/contact) instead.
 Indeed this is recommended if you need to share personal data in order to resolve the issue.

+## Forum

+Heads over to the [general forum](https://github.com/toepoke/community/discussions/categories/general) to chat with other _toepokers_ about, well, anything you like!